donaldmears/NCUA_5300_Call_Report_Data/README.md

 It will be necessary for you to change the directory / path and quarter variables

-Features in the data set include the following (and others can be added if you modify the code:
+Features in the data set include the following (and others can be added if you modify the code):

 CU_NUMBER